spchee/spchee/README.md

 Robot Maze AI - Using Ai to navigate a robot in a simulated maze environment.

-WAFFLES - Making a Trip-Advisor Clone in Java.
+WAFFLES - A Trip-Advisor Clone in Java.

-Hurdle - Making a Wordle Clone in Haskell and creating an AI to effectively solve it.
+Hurdle - A terminal-based Wordle Clone in Haskell and creating an AI to effectively solve it.

+**Currently Working On:**

+Chip8.hs - A Chip8 Emulator in Haskell.